taey16/taey16.github.io/_posts/2023-02-28-[-Application]-A-I-driven-Visual-Effect-Studio.md

 ### 3D Scene Reconstruction System for given End-User Videos.

-*"Do you have any moment to remember forever??
+*"Do you have any moment to remember forever?
 Just take a video.
-Our AI-powered solution put your moment in a virtual 3D world permanently."*<br>
+Our AI-powered solution brings your moment into a virtual 3D world permanently."*

-Thanks to an experience partipating the NGR-CO3D challenge, we got started to developing an automatic AI-driven 3D scene reconstruction system for end-users.
-Here we describe resulting prototype.
+Thanks to an experience participating in the NGR-CO3D challenge, we started developing an automatic AI-driven 3D scene reconstruction system for end-users.
+Here we describe the resulting prototype.

 #### Inputs
 Just take a video, and then upload it to us somthing like that: